rtasan/val-scripts/README.md

 Some useful scripts & tools to be used with creating VALORANT content

+### Prerequisites - IMPORTANT!
+- You need to have .NET5 installed, you can download it here. https://dotnet.microsoft.com/download/dotnet/5.0/runtime
 ## Extracting maps

     1 - Open "settings.ini" file using a text editor
     2 - Set the "PATH" to your VALORANT Installation